Article 8 – Umpires Interpretation Guide

 Official Rule:

 A player, manager, coach and/or family thereof is prohibited from umpiring in any officially scheduled or rescheduled STLWEST league game in the league in which their team participates, or in any scheduled elimination or STLWEST Tournament game in which any team of their regular league participates.
-If necessary, the Home Association must notify the visiting manager before game start, and the visiting manager chooses where the umpire shall be stationed.
+In the event this necessity must occur, the Home Association shall notify the visiting team’s manager before the start of the game.
+The visiting manager shall have the choice of where the umpire shall be stationed.

 Meaning: